SoraBee/.rockbox/README.md

-PLEASE TAKE THE UPDATE FILE OUT OF .rockbox
+PLEASE TAKE THE UPDATE FILE OUT OF .rockbox \n
 This is for version 3.4 (HW4) Surfans F20s, the update file is included in case it's needed